arfc/openmcyclus/README.md

 `fuel_prefs` and `fuel_inrecipes` must be equal in length to `fuel_incommods` and `fuel_outrecipes` must be equal in length to `fuel_outcommods`.

-The fresh fuel recipes (`fuel_increipes`) are to be defined in the main input file but the spent fuel recipes (`fuel_outrecipes`) are to be defined in a separate xml file name `prototype_fuel.xml`, in which `prototype` is the name given to the prototype in the main input file.
-The spent fuel recipes should be named the same as the fresh fuel recipes, with `spent_` prepended (e.g. `spent_uox` if the inrecipe is named `uox`).

-The `model_path` variable must be an absolute path.
-The archetype assumes that the OpenMC materials are in the file called `materials.xml`, located in the `model_path` directory, and that the cross section data is in a file called `micro_xs.csv`, also located in the `model_path` directory.
+The `model_path` variable is the location of the files for OpenMC (can be relative or absolute path): one-group cross sections, materials, and depletion chain file.
+The archetype assumes that the OpenMC materials are in the file called `materials.xml` and that the cross section data is in a file called `micro_xs.csv`.
+The `chain_file` variable is the depletion chain file, and the user inputs the name of this file.
+Each material in the `materials.xml` file that are fuel materials must be marked as `depletable` and have the name `assembly_#`, with one material defined for each assembly in the reactor core (matches with `n_assem_core`),
+the number assigned to each material name is irrelevant, just as long as
+there is one.

 ### Outputs
 The results of the simulation wil be written to `cyclus.sqlite`